-I honestly think that you should spend at least a couple of days in Ometepe, it is a wonderful wonderful place, with the most lush nature you can imagine.
-This island in the shape of an 8 is home to 2 active volcanoes, both of them can be hiked (guides are required as the vegetation is very thick and it is easy to get lost).
-There is a lagoon and various beaches too, and a few villages where life goes really slowly and peacefully.
+Both of them can be hiked (guides are required as the vegetation is very thick and it is easy to get lost).
+There is a lagoon and various beaches too, and a few villages where life goes on really slowly and peacefully.

-But if a day is all you have, you may as well try to make the most of it.
-If this is the case, you are definitely better off joining a guided tour that takes care of all logistics, such as this full day trip to Ometepe Island.
+If a day is all you have, you may as well try to make the most of it, but you will be better off joining a guided tour that takes care of all logistics, such as this full day trip to Ometepe Island.

 What Not To Do In Granada, Nicaragua